French Indochina: Economy

-As the war made both imports and exports from and to Europe more difficult French Indochina would increase trade with other Pacific countries.
-During the war period import businesses would import flour from the United States and dairy products from Australia, though at lower levels than during the pre-war period.
-Prior to World War I French Indochina had an annual flour import worth $950,000 and an annual condensed milk import worth $135,000, but during the war they would only import half this amount from the United States and about one fifth the amount of condensed milk from Australia.
+As the war made both imports and exports from and to Europe more difficult, French Indochina would increase trade with other Pacific countries.
+During the war period, import businesses would import flour from the United States and dairy products from Australia, though at lower levels than during the pre-war period.
+Prior to World War I, French Indochina had an annual flour import worth $950,000 and an annual condensed milk import worth $135,000, but during the war they would import only half this amount from the United States and about one fifth the amount of condensed milk from Australia.

+In this context, the French colonizers opened the country's first business school in Hanoi for colonized students.

 Beginning in the 1930s, France began to exploit the region for its natural resources and to economically diversify the colony.
 Cochinchina, Annam and Tonkin (encompassing modern-day Vietnam) became a source of tea, rice, coffee, pepper, coal, zinc, and tin, while Cambodia became a centre for rice and pepper crops.
 Only Laos was seen initially as an economically unviable colony, although timber was harvested at a small scale from there.

 At the turn of the 20th century, the growing automobile industry in France resulted in the growth of the rubber industry in French Indochina, and plantations were built throughout the colony, especially in Annam and Cochinchina.
 France soon became a leading producer of rubber through its Indochina colony and Indochinese rubber became prized in the industrialised world.
-The success of rubber plantations in French Indochina resulted in an increase in investment in the colony by various firms such as Michelin.
+The success of rubber plantations in French Indochina resulted in an increase in investment in the colony by various firms, such as Michelin.
 With the growing number of investments in the colony's mines and rubber, tea and coffee plantations, French Indochina began to industrialise as factories opened in the colony.
 These new factories produced textiles, cigarettes, beer and cement which were then exported throughout the French Empire.